-How the local short-term rental market is changing in 2021…
+How the local short-term rental market continues to change…

 We are always happy to help plan your vacation or offer rental guidance so call on us for any questions you may have regarding short-term rentals and view our current inventory here.